frc1678/android-homework/HOMEWORK1.md

 Now, drumroll please, here is the game!
 You must make an interface that conforms to the following specifications:

-1. It must contain an edit text
-2. It must also contain some buttons
-3. Whatever else is needed for the whole app to work
+1. It must contain two [EditText](https://developer.android.com/reference/android/widget/EditText.html)s.
+One EditText will be for the user to enter the name of the chat room that they want to join, and one EditText will be for the user's username.
+2. Each EditText must have a [TextView](https://developer.android.com/reference/android/widget/TextView.html) to label what it's for.
+3. Just below that, you'll have a [RelativeLayout](https://developer.android.com/reference/android/widget/RelativeLayout.html).
+Inside the RelativeLayout, you'll have a [Switch](https://developer.android.com/reference/android/widget/Switch.html) that will enable Incognito Mode.
+In this mode, users won't anounce that they're entering a chat room.
+Perfect for spying on your friends!
+You'll also have a TextView in the RelativeLayout, to tell the user what the Switch does.
+4. Just below that, place a [Button](https://developer.android.com/reference/android/widget/Button.html) that the user will press to enter the chat room.
-4. ????
+5. ????
-5. Profit
+6. Profit
-6. Make all of it neon green (Hint: use #5BE300, you'll understand once you get there)
+7. For bonus points, Make all of it neon green (Hint: use #5BE300, you'll understand once you get there)

 Thats it from me!
 Well, one more thing.
-It may be helpful to tell you upfront that you will be building a live chat app throughout this process, and that each part builds upon the next.
+It may be helpful to tell you upfront that each homework assignment builds upon the next.
 So, it is advisable to do a good job on each part, or it may come back and bite you.
 Good Luck!